rchahal123/starter-academic/content/event/APS2021/index.md

 On average, participants increased in internalizing and externalizing symptoms throughout puberty, however their trajectories varied significantly.
 Participants who belonged to  ECN and DMN subgroups with lower levels of connections between fronto-parietal and fronto-thalamic regions had higher initial levels of internalizing and externalizing symptoms, and showed no significant changes throughout puberty.
 One ECN subgroup, with greater frontal->parietal and parietal->frontal connections did not show an association between early life stress severity and internalizing symptoms.
 Conversely, participants who belonged to more inter-connected ECN and DMN subgroups had lower initial levels of internalizing symptoms that increased significantly throughout puberty.
 Neural subgroup differences in externalizing trajectories did not survive multiple comparisons corrections.

 **Conclusions:**
 Neural heterogeneity in early puberty is meaningfully related to the course of internalizing symptoms throughout puberty.
-Directed connections may reveal which youth may benefit from interventions offered at different developmental windows.
+Directed connections may reveal which youth may benefit from interventions offered at different developmental windows."

 # Talk start and end times.
 #   End time can optionally be hidden by prefixing the line with `#`.
 date: "2021-05-26T14:00:00Z"